domenic/v8-extras-geometry/README.md

 Classes that are not `[Exposed=(Window,Worker)]` need a bit more infrastructure in place to only expose in the appropriate globals.
 I'm not sure what that would look like yet.

+The `DOMMatrixReadOnly` implementation is largely a stub designed to see how `multiply()` would work.
+It is missing most of the "generated" code; the impl code has many TODOs; and some of the generated semantics are a bit sketchy.
+In particular it's not clear that the "generated" code for the overload resolution algorithm in the constructor is correct or realistic.

 ## Miscellaneous notes

 ### File execution order